 Nearest attraction: The Wallace Collection 0.8 miles

 You can almost see the tumbleweed blowing down Bruton Place as you approach this quiet backwater from the hubbub of nearby Bond Street.
-The Guinea Grill is a cosy-looking pub and if you are a history buff, the Est 1675 sign outside will doubtless tempt you in.
+The Guinea Grill is a cosy-looking pub and if you’re a history buff, the Est 1675 sign outside will doubtless tempt you in.

 EST: 1675.
 Monarch: Charles II

 Despite the aforesaid Est 1675 sign, the current building dates back to the 1720s and a pub has stood on this site since 1423.
 Confused?
-It’s hard to imagine today but Mayfair in the 15th century mainly consisted of farmland and open fields and most of the clientele of the original pub –the Pound – were made up of farm labourers and agricultural workers.
+Me too.
+It’s hard to imagine today but Mayfair in the 15th century mainly consisted of farmlands and open fields and most of the clientele of the original pub was made up of farm labourers and agricultural workers.

 A charming pub with wooden screens and panelling, the Guinea Grill is decorated in warm colours and there are many old paintings and prints on display.
 In the summer the customers spill out onto Bruton Place and create a convivial atmosphere.